Frequently Asked Questions

 Common connections for CLT assemblies include wall-to-foundation, wall-to-wall (straight or junction), floor-to-floor, wall-to-floor, and wall-to-roof.
-Panels may be connected to each other with half-lapped, single or double splines made from engineered wood products, while metal brackets, hold-downs and plates are used to transfer forces.
+Panels may be connected to each other with half-lapped joints or splines made from engineered wood products, while metal brackets, hold-downs and plates are often used to transfer forces.
 Mechanical fasteners may be dowel-type (e.g., nails, screws, glulam rivets, dowels, bolts) or bearing-type (e.g., split rings, shear plates).

 CLT assemblies excel in terms of fire protection because, like heavy timber, they char at a rate that is slow and predictable, maintaining their strength and giving occupants more time to leave the building.
 CLT structures also tend not to have as many concealed spaces within floor and wall assemblies, which reduces the risk that a fire will spread.
 The American Wood Council (AWC) conducted a successful ASTM E119 fire resistance test on a CLT wall at NGC Testing Services in Buffalo, NY.
 The wall, consisting of a 5-ply CLT (approximately 6-7/8 inches thick), was covered on each side with a single layer of 5/8" Type X gypsum wallboard.
 The wall was loaded to the maximum load attainable by the NGC Testing Service equipment.
 The test specimen lasted 3 hours, 5 minutes, and 57 seconds (03:05:57).
 [NGC-CLT-Report.pdf]